 So now you can be sure, it will be purchased at the lowest costs for one year.
 After all, this is just a concession to help you relax with your worries and close on the house.
 So in your mind, if it’s FREE then go ahead and take them up on the contract.
 Or, you can decide the provider and see if they will employ the company you suggest.

 Now, you should keep a few things in mind.

 First of all, you get what you shell out.
 Second, most of the home warranty firms are not reputable.
 Many among them have a record of complaints and displeased clients.
 So be careful while choosing a reputable company as it requires exhaustive research.

 If any of your appliances such as garbage disposal, washing machine or heating and cooling systems malfunction or break down, all you have to do is call up the home warranty company which will arrange a technician to come by your home to fix the problem.
-Most companies have a service call fee that is called as a deductible and will normally charge you about $60 to $100.
-There are a handful of home warranty companies that offer zero ($0) deductible as well.
+The best home warranty companies have a service call fee that is called as a deductible and will normally charge you about $60 to $100.
+There are a few best home warranty companies that offer zero ($0) deductible as well.

-Purchase home warranty if any one of the following is true:
+Purchase home warranty if any one of the following is true for:

 If you are are a first time home buyer, you should definitely get some kind of coverage.
 New home owners are generally short of money, so the risk of having to pay for a pricey HVAC repair is just too much for them to manage.
 Having to mend or restore a heating and cooling system could cost thousands of dollars.

 Firstly you must know precisely what is covered and broad this coverage is.